section-engineering-education/engineering-education/content/articles/how-to-build-an-nlp-based-emotion-detection-model-using-neattext-and-scikit-learn/index.md

 To get this dataset in CSV format, click [here](https://drive.google.com/file/d/1tamvXZzgcYcHRr3GwFk8C4LVVaWHMqt0/view?usp=sharing).

-Let's now load this dataset into our Google Colab notebook.
+After downloading the dataset, we can now load this dataset into our Google Colab notebook.

 #### Loading exploratory data analysis packages
 We import two exploratory data analysis packages, pandas and Numpy.
 We will use pandas to read our CSV file and load it into our Google Colab notebook.